 You’ll spend the second semester of fourth year covering education-based courses together with an extended period of teaching practice in schools.

-4 or 5 Highers at AABB or ABBBB including Maths and Physics.
-Higher English necessary at C. Advanced Higher Maths and Physics preferred.
+4 or 5 Highers at AAAB or ABBBB including Maths and Physics at B and English.

-4 Highers at AABC or ABBB including Maths and Physics at B. Higher English necessary at C. Advanced Higher Maths and Physics preferred.
+4 Highers at AABC or ABBB including Maths and Physics at B and English.

 Faculty of Science